 In keeping with Trinity's chosen lifestyle, the facilities are simple.
 The campus consists of the Chapel, the Library/Academic building, the Commons Hall, the administration building, the Family Focus Resource Center, and some student housing.

-The seminary community meets for Morning Prayer and Eucharist in the Chapel every weekday during the semester.
+The seminary community meets for Morning Prayer, Evening Prayer, and Eucharist in the Chapel every weekday during the semester.
 The Commons Hall houses the seminary bookstore, a large common eating area that encourages daily fellowship at meals, and space for conferences, classrooms, suppers, concerts, and other expressions of our community life.

 Trinity's Library has a growing collection of over 100,000 volumes, especially strong in biblical studies and Anglican theology.
 Librarians help with research and reference questions.
 Personal computers with access to the Internet are available in the Library for students' use.
 The Library participates in a nationwide interlibrary loan system, enabling students to borrow books that are not in Trinity's collection.
 Students are also welcome to use the libraries of several universities and theological schools in the Pittsburgh area.
 Thanks to a major renovation and expansion of this building in 2001, students enjoy spacious, well-equipped classrooms with online access.